lukasbm/blog/content/posts/supercharge-cluster-computation/index.md

 [Submit It](https://github.com/facebookincubator/submitit) by itself is a python library for submitting jobs to SLURM.
 Here we are installing the the hydra plugin that ships with two new job launchers:
 - `submitit_local`: This can be used for local job running and testing.
-Therefore has a reduced configuration set
+Has a reduced configuration set.
-- `submitit_slurm`: Actually launch the SLURM job with all it's parameters (as usually specified by `#SBATCH`)
+- `submitit_slurm`: Actually launch the SLURM job with all it's parameters (as usually specified by `#SBATCH`.)

 ## Configuration